bitshares/bitshares.github.io-old/_technologies/en/user-issued-assets.md

 Banks are simply companies that maintain a database of customer account balances and facilitate the transfer of these assets among their depositors.
 Companies like Dwolla and Paypal essentially issue deposit receipts, and then offer cheaper transfers among their users than between banks.
-With BitShares, it is now possible to move these internal databases onto the blockchain where the deposits can be used with other smart contracts such as the internal markets, escrow, or bonds.
+With BitShares, it is now possible to move these internal databases onto the block chain where the deposits can be used with other smart contracts such as the internal markets, escrow, or bonds.

 In talking to many different banks and exchanges, we have learned a lot about what the law requires of those who wish